This information describes calcium supplements and how to take them.

 - Abdominal pain

-- Speak with your doctor before taking calcium supplements if you:
+- Talk with your doctor or dietitian before taking calcium supplements if you:

-- Take diuretics (water pills) or large amounts of antacids for indigestion
+- Take diuretics (water pills) or antacids for indigestion

 - Have ever had kidney stones